-5.1 Country Specific Recommendations: Proposal for Portugal 2017 Following the assessment by Medicines for Europe together with the Associação Portuguesa de Medicamentos Genéricos e Biossimilares (APOGEN), both Associations would like to propose the following recommendations for Portugal: 1.
+5.1 Country Specific Recommendations: Proposal for Portugal 2018 Following the assessment by Medicines for Europe together with the Associação Portuguesa de Medicamentos Genéricos e Biossimilares (APOGEN), both Associations would like to propose the following recommendations for Portugal: 1.
 Increase the cost-effectiveness of the healthcare sector by promoting the use of generic medicines through the: Retail level - a.
 Adoption and implementation of measures that incentivise physicians' prescription and patients' preference for generic medicines - b.
 Abolishment of payback rates for the generic medicines industry - c.
 Abolishment of the annual price revision for generic medicines - d.
-Limitation of the number of revisions of the reference prices - e.
-Limitation of the price reduction of new generic medicines to 65% of the originator price - f.
+Limitation of the price reduction of new generic medicines to 65% of the originator price - e.
 Introduction of an amendment of the "Law of Referral" Hospital level - a.
 Abolishment of payback rates for the generic medicines industry - b.
 Abolishment of the annual price revision for the generic medicines industry - c.
-Revision of the actual model of central hospital tenders and abolish further hospital auctions - d.
+Revision of the actual model of central hospital tenders - d.
 Introduction of an amendment of the "Law of Referral" - 2.
 Increase the cost-effectiveness of the healthcare sector by promoting the use of biosimilar medicines through the: - a.
 Abolishment of the payback rates for the generic medicines industry - b.
 Abolishment of the annual price revision of biosimilar medicines - c.
-Establishment of minimum market shares of use of biosimilar medicines - d.
+Revision of the minimum market shares of use of biosimilar medicines - d.
 Adoption and implementation of incentives for physicians to prescribe and patients to prefer biosimilar medicines - e.
 Establishment of a national list procedure